June 2nd, 2018

 Take some time out

 Just because the event is all day, doesn’t mean you have to be ‘on’ all day.
-There’ll be a chill out zone at The Big Yak where you can take some time out and recharge.
-Or go for some fresh air.
+Take some time out and recharge and go out for some fresh air.
 Networking can be draining even if you are enjoying it, and there’s nothing wrong with taking five minutes to yourself.

 It’s ok to not know things